zoobot/balena-residency/README.md

 4. clone the code
 ```git clone git@github.com:zoobot/twilio-block.git```
 ```git clone git@github.com:zoobot/vqgan-clip-docker.git```
+5. cd to each repo
-5. push code to the fleets
+6. push code to the fleets (Nuc for vqgan-clip-docker and pizero for twilio)
 ```balena push username\fleetname```
 OR local dev
 ```balena push 644b374.local```
 ```balena push UUID.local```
 ```balena push internal-ip-address```
-6. Setup Twilio account and get a phone number and setup balena public urls on the twiml and phone api messaging
+7. Setup Twilio account and get a phone number and setup balena public urls on the twiml and phone api messaging

 ### Deploying

-Need to figure out multiarchitecture/multifleet deployment.
+Need to figure out multiarchitecture/multifleet deployment!
+Currently just run balena push with the twilio-block and sqgan-clip-docker separtely.
+Both repos have separate docker-compose.yml.

 ## Documentation